 Sentences can also be adjusted based on numerous factors, such as:

 • Whether a vulnerable victim was harmed during the commission of the crime.

 • Whether the defendant played a major or minor role.
 Ringleaders can face elevated offense levels; minor contributors can get lower offense levels.

 • Whether the defendant cooperated with prosecutors or obstructed justice.
 Obstructing can get your offense level bumped up; cooperating can knock it down (Acceptance of Responsibility).

-Not many people in the position of defendants realize that the sentencing table recommends a prison sentence and zone category.
+Few people in the position of defendants realize that the sentencing table recommends a prison sentence and zone category.
 Zones have to do with probation.
 If your offense falls into Zone A, for instance, you can get straight probation.
-If your offense falls into Zone C, on the other hand, you may be eligible for probation, but you at minimum have to serve half of your sentence in prison; meaning, if you are eligible for probation you do not even have to serve the full statutory minimum sentence.
+If your offense falls into Zone C, on the other hand, you may be eligible for probation, but you, at minimum, have to serve half of your sentence in prison; meaning, if you are eligible for probation, you do not even have to serve the full statutory minimum sentence.